vectorlink-ai/entity-resolution-tutorial/RecordMatch.md

 y = \sigma( \vec{x} \cdot \vec{\beta} )
 ```

 Each dimension of the x vector is one of the fields we have vectorised.
-We can call the title dimension for instance `x_title`, which will have `beta_title` as a weight.
+We can call the title dimension for instance $`x_{title}`$, which will have `\beta_{title}` as a weight.

-Since a sigmoid function is symmetric and smooth around 0.5, we will call a prediction of the class a match if it is > 0.5 and a non-match if it is < 0.5.
+Since a sigmoid function is anti-symmetric and smooth around 0.5, we will call a prediction of the class a match if it is > 0.5 and a non-match if it is < 0.5.

 At this point we need to learn the weights by searching through beta-space and finding a minimum of a cost function.